The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Partially observable hidden Markov model

-The likelihood of an emission sequence, given the model parameters $\theta$ and the observed event type sequence $\Omega_{1}^{N}$, is denoted by $P({\bf x}_{1}^{N}|\Omega_{1}^{N})$\footnote{For brevity, the dependence on $\theta$ is implied, writing $P({\bf x}_{1}^{N}|\Omega_{1}^{N},\theta)$ as $P({\bf x}_{1}^{N}|\Omega_{1}^{N})$.}.
 In the HMM, $P({\bf x}_{1}^{N})$ can be computed efficiently by the forward procedure which defines a recurrence beginning at the start of the sequence.
 This procedure differs slightly for the POHMM due to the dependence on event types.
-Notably, the starting, transition, and emission parameters are all conditioned on the event type.
+Notably, the starting, transition, and emission parameters are all conditioned on the given event type.